 Linear Systems

-In this equation A and x are as before and b is a known vector.
+In this equation, A and x are as before and b is a known vector.
 The equation also describes many physical systems and the solution x often describes a physical situation either at one point in time or for all time.

 Ax=b